2013 not a great year for alcoholic drinks in Nigeria

-The largest companies, Heineken NV (largely through Nigerian Breweries among other subsidiaries in Nigeria) and Diageo (through Guinness Nigeria), continue to lead the market, through their ownership of key beer brands (and spirits brands in the case of Guinness Nigeria).
-However, SAB Miller’s entry into the market in 2009 is intensifying the competition, with the company being particularly busy during 2011/2012, acquiring the important local player International Breweries and launching a few regional lager brands.
+Although the big two – Heineken NV (largely through Nigerian Breweries Plc among other subsidiaries in Nigeria) and Diageo Plc (through Guinness Nigeria Plc) – continue to dominate the market, through their ownership of key beer brands (and spirits brands in the case of Guinness Nigeria Plc), SAB Miller Plc was the best gainer in share in 2013, with a strong increase, due to its introduction of Hero Lager and expansion of the Trophy brand.

 Samples (FAQs about samples):Sample Alcoholic Drinks Market Research Report